rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 Connection established!
 ```

-Sometimes, you'll see multiple messages printed out for one browser request;
+Sometimes, you’ll see multiple messages printed out for one browser request;
 that might be because the browser is making a request for the page as well as a
 request for other resources, like the `favicon.ico` icon that appears in the
 browser tab.

 It could also be that the browser is trying to connect to the server multiple
-times because the server isn't responding with any data.
+times because the server isn’t responding with any data.
 When `stream` goes out
 of scope and is dropped at the end of the loop, the connection is closed as
 part of the `drop` implementation.
 Browsers sometimes deal with closed
 connections by retrying, because the problem might be temporary.
 The important